aaberg/sql2o/README.md

 # sql2o [![Build Status](https://travis-ci.org/aaberg/sql2o.svg?branch=master)](https://travis-ci.org/aaberg/sql2o)

 Sql2o is a small java library, with the purpose of making database interaction easy.
-When fetching data from the database, the ResultSet will automatically be filled into you POJO objects.
+When fetching data from the database, the ResultSet will automatically be filled into your POJO objects.
-Kind of like an ORM, but without the sql generation capabilities.
+Kind of like an ORM, but without the SQL generation capabilities.

 ### Examples